 High blood pressure dangers: Hypertension's effects on your body

-Treatment and lifestyle changes can help control your high blood pressure to reduce your risk of life-threatening complications.
+Treatment and lifestyle changes can help control high blood pressure to reduce the risk of life-threatening complications.

 Healthy arteries are flexible, strong and elastic.
 Their inner lining is smooth so that blood flows freely, supplying vital organs and tissues with nutrients and oxygen.

 High blood pressure (hypertension) gradually increases the pressure of blood flowing through the arteries.
 Hypertension may cause:

 - Damaged and narrowed arteries.
 High blood pressure can damage the cells of the arteries' inner lining.
 When fats from the diet enter the bloodstream, they can collect in the damaged arteries.
 Eventually, the artery walls become less elastic, limiting blood flow throughout the body.

 - Aneurysm.
 Over time, the constant pressure of blood moving through a weakened artery can cause a section of its wall to enlarge and form a bulge (aneurysm).
 An aneurysm can potentially rupture and cause life-threatening internal bleeding.
 Aneurysms can form in any artery, but they're most common in the body's largest artery (aorta).